Hillary Clinton 311.

 (good for Israel): Generally speaking, please rate the following people

-The answers here represent the average between our panel of experts.
-It is not a survey of Israelis, and the average here does not represent the opinion of all Israelis (more about The Israel Factor,
+The answers we present represent the average that this panel of experts produces.
+It is not a survey of Israelis, and the average we post here doesn’t

 for many reasons, one of them being its inclusiveness of experts with